 The second point of action is to plan an individual programme that encompasses specific training to re-programme the way in which the body has been working.
 This sits alongside techniques to develop confidence and awareness of the body, both vital for normal functioning.
 The patient’s role in this training cannot be over-emphasised, hence why motivational factors, and barriers, must be considered and addressed.

 The third point is the monitoring and progression of the training and treatment, sculpting the change in pain and function that is entirely possible once the right conditions have been set for both understanding and action.

 The questions regarding MRI and other investigations will continue to be asked and rightly so.
 We must continually challenge our own thinking about the best route forward for each individual patient.
 Understandably, patients will continue to expect and hope for the fullest assessment including MRI, the gold standard, and from this we must use the information wisely and objectively, explaining the findings and creating a perspective that makes sense and propels the best possible treatment.

-If you suffer with persisting back pain or other aches and pains, contact us to find out how you can move forward: 07932 689081
+If you are suffering with back pain or persisting back pain, perhaps with leg pain — sciatica — come and see us to find out how to move forward 07932 689081